Proper handling of used batteries

 Special requirements for non-household batteries

-Note that there are different requirements for batteries from households and batteries from businesses and other non-households.
+There are different requirements for batteries from households and batteries from businesses and other non-households.
 Many batteries, including lead-acid batteries, are regulated as universal (hazardous) waste when not generated by households.
-Visit Managing universal waste in Wisconsin for additional information on recycling/disposal requirements for non-households.
+Visit Managing universal waste in Wisconsin for more information.

 Dry cell batteries

 Dry cell batteries are used in many products – including portable electronics, power tools, watches, calculators, hand-held vacuum cleaners, lawn care equipment, flashlights, toys and hearing aids.
 They come in many sizes and shapes and include both rechargeable and non-rechargeable battery types.
 They include alkaline, alkaline rechargeable, lithium, lithium-ion, metal hydride, mercuric oxide, nickel-cadmium, silver oxide and zinc-air batteries.
 They include AAA, AA, C, D, 9V, button, coin and other sizes, and may also be incorporated in products (such as cellphones and laptops).

 You can reduce waste by buying rechargeable batteries when possible.
 When rechargeable batteries come to the end of their lifespan, they can be recycled.